darryllane/Bluto-Old/README.md

 `sudo pip install git+git://github.com/RandomStorm/Bluto`

-(2) You should now be able to execute 'bluto.py' from any working directory in any terminal.
+(2) You should now be able to execute 'bluto' from any working directory in any terminal.

 `bluto`